zhaoruiyang98/eftpipe/README.md

 # or `pip install -e .[dev]` for development
 ```
 # Compare to upstream PyBird
-Since EFTPipe is developed based on PyBird, it is quite important to keep the modified version agree to upstream PyBird repository.
+Since EFTPipe is developed based on PyBird, it is quite important to keep the modified codes consistent with upstream PyBird repository.

 For demonstration, we write a simple random comparison suite in [this](https://github.com/zhaoruiyang98/eftpipe/blob/main/tests/compare/test_theory.py) file.
-To run it yourself, you should install all packages mentioned above and install the [forked version of PyBird](https://github.com/zhaoruiyang98/pybird/tree/dev) (dev branch), where we made some minor changes:
+To run it yourself, you should install test framework mentioned above and install the [forked version of PyBird](https://github.com/zhaoruiyang98/pybird/tree/compare) (`compare` branch), where we made some minor changes:
-1. make pybird_dev as a package
+1. make pybird_dev as a package named `pybird`
 2. fix overflow and file load error when computing window matrix
 3. double the default number of $\mu$ bins when applying AP effect

-Then, at the root directory, run `pytest tests/compare/test_theory.py --diffbird`, you will see 5 comparison results (4 are random).
-Typically the relative difference looks like the following picture:
+Then, at the root directory, run `pytest tests/compare/test_theory.py --diffbird 5`, you will see 5 comparison results (4 are random).
+Typically the relative difference appears like the following figure:

 ![compare](https://github.com/zhaoruiyang98/eftpipe/blob/main/figures/compare.png)

-Generally they are in good agreement and the appeared residual has two causes:
+Generally they are in very good agreement and the appeared residual has two causes:
 1. different integral nodes of $k$
-2. the weird peak comes from the comparison of floating numbers when applying the mask to window matrix
+2. and the weird peak comes from the inaccurate comparison of floating numbers when applying the mask to window matrix

 If you set totally the same integral nodes, the relative difference will be completely negligible.
 # Acknowledgements